Quranium/smart-contracts-example/Wallet/README.md

 #### For Quranium Testnet:

 1. Go to "Deploy & Run Transactions" tab
-2. Select "Injected Provider - MetaMask" as environment
+2. Select "Quranium" as environment
-3. Ensure MetaMask/QSafe is connected to Quranium Testnet
+3. Ensure QSafe is connected to Quranium Testnet
 4. Deploy `SimpleWallet` contract.